karensa11/shop-now-project/README.md

         <Redirect to="/" /> : <LoginPage {...props} />
 )} />
 ```
-- **Redux**
+- **Redux**<br/>
 There are several namespaces.
 Each with its reducer, actions and selectors.
 The state is updated via actions dispatched using Redux-Thunk.
 The state is saved to the session, and is persistent even after browser refresh F5, but not if opening new TAB or new window.

-- **Server**
-Server calls done in common framework.
+- **Server**<br/>Server calls done in common framework.
 This framework is sending the request to the BE, and checking its status.
 In case its 200, it will executes the callbacks / session dispatch, in case its invalid status (e.g. 404 - not found) and this is valid scenario (e.g. search for data), it will execute callback for this status

 ## REPORTS OVERVIEW
 ### UI testing and report